tanghao-xiaomi/docs/README.md

 The name "Vela" is originated from the Latin term for "sail," which is also the name of the constellation resembling a sail in the southern sky.
 We aspire to partner with developers and set sail on a voyage through the AIoT landscape.

-## openvela Versioning Strategy

-- **dev (Development Branch)**

-    Contains the latest features and fixes, and may be unstable.
-Recommended for developers who wish to experience new features or contribute.

-- **trunk (Main Stable Branch)**

-    A comprehensively tested, stable version.
-Stable features from the `dev` branch are merged here.
-Recommended for most users seeking stability.

-- **Release Tags**

-    Permanent tags created from the `trunk` branch, representing an official, stable release.
-We strongly recommend using the latest release tag in **production environments** to ensure maximum stability.

-    - **List of Released Versions**:

-        - `trunk-5.2`: For detailed changes in this version, please refer to its [v5.2 Release Notes](./en/release_notes/v5.2.md).

-    - **Maintenance Policy**:

-        Critical bug fixes for a released version will be delivered by releasing a new patch tag (e.g., `trunk-5.2.1`).

 ## Technical Architecture

 ![img](images/002.png)